clojure/tools.cli/README.md

 ## Change Log

 * Release 0.3.3-SNAPSHOT
+  * Add `:missing` to option specification to produce the given error message if the option is not provided (and has no default value).
   * Add `:strict` to `parse-opts`:
     If true, treats required option arguments that match other options as a parse error (missing required argument).